NordicHPC/sonar/roadmap.md

   + command
   + memory and cpu usage info
 - Preliminary format for saving is tab-separated values (tsv)
+- We will append new entries to files and not create a new file for each snapshot.

 ### Module 2: Processing